teapot9/cos/README.md

  - A [`Kconfig` file](https://www.kernel.org/doc/html/latest/kbuild/kconfig-language.html)
  - A `Makefile` which lists needed object files:
    - all files in the `obj-y` variable will be built in the final kernel
-   - all files in the `bootloader-y` variable will be built in the bootloader (stage 1 kernel)
+   - all files in the `boot-y` variable will be built in the bootloader (stage 1 kernel)
    - `Makefile` structure (in order):
      - include `Makefile.flags`